imranpollob/gatsby-starter-lumen/content/posts/2019-08-14-arrow-functons-f-t-arrow.md

 tags:
   - javascript
 ---
-Arrow functions

-* It is the most significant change in ES6/ES2015 and since its introduction changed how JavaScript code looks (and works).
+Arrow function is the most significant change in ES6/ES2015 and since its introduction changed how JavaScript code looks (and works).

 ```
 const myFunction = function() {   //...